jakofranko/glossa/README.md

 ## Recent Updates

+* v1.0.3-1.0.5 - gemspec description changes (way to go RDoc Markdown processor, you're nothing like the others.
+I hope you feel special)
 * v1.0.2 - Minor re-factor moving `Glossa::Language` into its own file, removed some debug statements, and fixed a bug that was generating morphemes with a key of `nil`

 ## Installation